sfigg/commercialization-public/design/compatibility/1709/device-devfund.md

 <table>
 <tr>
 <th>Exceptions</th>
-<td><p>This is a requirement for Windows 10 Mobile (ARM, ARM64, x86), but recommended for Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) (x64, x86) and Windows Server 2016 Technical Preview x64.
+<td><p>This is a requirement for Windows 10 Mobile (ARM, ARM64, x86), but recommended for Windows 10 Client (x64, x86) and Windows Server 2016 Technical Preview x64.
 It will be required in the future for those architectures.</p></td>
 </tr></table>

 ### Device.DevFund.INF.InstallManagement